SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The managing of configurations from and to a device can be done in multiple ways.
 Depending on user permissions and settings of the device user may be able to work with text based, typed file-based and legacy file-based configurations.
 More detailed and technical information can be found in the [Device management library](/reference/device-management-library/#configuration).

-#### To retrieve and apply a configuration snapshot to a device which supports typed file-based configurations
+#### To retrieve and apply a configuration snapshot to a device which supports typed file-based configuration

 Typed file-based configurations are the recomended way of hadnling configurations on a device.
 Here devices can manage multiple configurations at the same time.
 For different types different configurations can be uploaded/retrieved.
 The file communication is aslo updated with this approach and handled in a more efficient way.